Community Image - Worldwide Gender Identity Recognition

 GENDER IDENTITIES OVERVIEW

-• Europe is the continent with the highest number of countries recognising gender identities at 16.3% or 38 countries, followed by Asia at 9.9% or 23 countries
+• Europe is the continent with the highest number of countries recognising gender identities at 15.9% or 37 countries, followed by the Americas at 9.9% or 23 countries

 • Africa is the continent with the lowest number of countries recognising gender identities at 2.6% or 6 countries

-• 14.6% or 34 countries around the world require an individual to undergo sexual reassignment surgery, and 4.3% or 10 countries require an individual to be sterilised to change genders legally
+• 13.7% or 32 countries around the world require an individual to undergo sexual reassignment surgery, and 3.4% or =Sheet3!G39 countries require an individual to be sterilised to change genders legally

 • Only 2.6% of all countries (6) around the world recognise the third gender; those countries are Bangladesh, Germany, India, Lithuania, the United States of America (USA) and Samoa

-• The continents with the largest number of low or very low statuses are Africa at 21.9% or 51 countries, followed by both the Americas and Asia with equal numbers at 13.3% or 31 countries
+• The continents with the largest number of low or very low statuses are Africa at 21.9% or 51 countries, followed by Asia at 13.3% or 31 countries

 Developments from the previous year